-We recommend a few Casio G-Shock models at The best Casio G-Shock watches: buying guide, comparison, and prices.
+We recommend a few Casio G-Shock models at 14 Best Casio G-Shock Tough Solar Watches In 2023 [Reviews]

 Advice!
 Normally, it is a good choice to buy a Casio watch that has solar charging and radio frequency.
 If you can get one with sapphire crystal all the better.
 Choosing between a digital or analog-digital model depends on you and your needs.

 - Do you want a tough watch with an aggressive, military design?
 Possibly a G-shock is the best option

 - Do you want a watch for hiking or mountaineering with a Triple Sensor?
 You have to go to a Casio Pro Trek.

 - Do you want a slim watch with a more mixed profile (office and field trips)?
 You have to go to a Casio Pro Trek, although the low-end and high-end G-Shock offer very interesting watches in this regard.

 - Do you want a cheaper watch?
 G-Shock offers the largest price range, including watches for less than 80 dollars.

 And what if you want a sportier Casio watch?
 You have to go to the Casio Edifice range: The best Casio Edifice watches for men.

 What if you want other types of Casio watches?
 We have chosen the best value among Casio Classic, Edifice, Pro Trek, and G-Shock watches: The best cheap Casio watches for men and women.